nasri-lab/bigdata/labs/lab1-en.md

-# Hadoop HDFS Distributed Setup on Ubuntu (3 VMs in VirtualBox)
+# Lab 1: Hadoop HDFS Distributed Setup on Ubuntu (3 VMs in VirtualBox)

 This lab demonstrates how to install and configure Hadoop HDFS in distributed mode on 3 Ubuntu virtual machines using VirtualBox.